Ontraport/jqueryui/readme.md

 The StealJS project is a collection of comamnd and client based JavaScript utilities that make building, packaging, sharing and consuming JavaScript applications easy.

 Contribute and learn more
 ================================

 For more information see [this blog post](http://neyeon.com/2011/01/stealing-javascript-jquery-ui/) and the (JavaScriptMVC forum entry)[http://forum.javascriptmvc.com/#topic/32525000000154003]

+The above link has gone dead, and I was unable to find the orginal repo.
+This is why this is posted here.